-Fifteen participants (7 males and 8 females; age range: 19-28 years old, mean: 23.27, std: 2.37), different from those in the preliminary study, participated in the experiments.
+Fifteen participants (seven males and eight females; age range: 19-28 years old, mean: 23.27, std: 2.37), different from those in film clips selection, participated in the experiments.
 In order to investigate the neural signatures and stable patterns across sessions and individuals, each participant was required to perform the experiments for three sessions.
 The time interval between two sessions was one week or longer.
 All the participants are native Chinese students from Shanghai Jiao Tong University with self-reported normal or corrected-to-normal vision and normal hearing.
 Before the experiments, the participants were informed about the experiment and instructed to sit comfortably, watch the forthcoming movie clips attentively without diverting their attention from the screen, and refrain as much as possible from overt movements.

 Facial videos and EEG data were recorded simultaneously.
-EEG was recorded using an ESI NeuroScan System2 at a sampling rate of 1000 Hz from a 62channel active AgCl electrode cap according to the international 10-20 system.
+EEG was recorded using an ESI NeuroScan System at a sampling rate of 1000 Hz from a 62-channel active AgCl electrode cap according to the international 10-20 system.
 The layout of EEG electrodes on the cap is shown in Fig. 1.
-The impedance of each electrode had to be less than 5 k Ω .
+The impedance of each electrode had to be less than 5 k $\Omega$ .
 The frontal face videos were recorded from the camera mounted in front of the participants.
-Facial videos were encoded in AVI format with a frame rate of 30 frames per second and a resolution of 160×120 .
+Facial videos were encoded in AVI format with a frame rate of 30 frames per second and a resolution of $160 \times 120$ .